ssuai/question_quality_assessment/README.md

 * Report must be a pdf file with filename `YOUR_STUDENT_ID.pdf`
 * Summary (maximum 250 words): provide a brief overview, the problem statement, methodology, findings, and conclusions
 * Introduction: providen background, define the problem, and state your objectives
 * Methods: provide technical details (preproprocessing data, models used, details of experiments, how to analyze the results).
-Include link to your `GitHub repository`.
+Include the link to your `GitHub repository`.
 If you want to keep yor repository private, invite `ssuai` as a collaborator.
 * Results: present findings (Use graphs or tables!)
 * Discussion: interpret your findings and discuss implications
 * Conclusion: summarize main findings, provide the main message, discuss future directions